Loading...

-Who runs the world??
-Women of Milwaukee, that's who!
+Who runs the world?
+The women of Milwaukee, that's who!
 The city would not be where it is today without the efforts and hard work of the women who live here.
 The freedoms and privileges in this city have stemmed from the incredible achievements of astounding ladies.
 Here you can learn about women's impact on cultural institutions or join local groups to support women's efforts.
 To all of the women of Milwaukee working hard and making a difference, we thank you!

-Beulah Briton opened her home as a community center for working-class families in 1872.
-The historic home now houses the Bay View Historical Society and the Beulah Briton Community Center continues Briton’s work to this day.
+Beulah Brinton opened her home as a community center for working-class families in 1872.
+The historic home now houses the Bay View Historical Society and the Beulah Brinton Community Center continues Brinton’s work to this day.

 Golda Meir School